arco-design/arco-design-vue/packages/web-vue/components/drawer/__demo__/basic.md

     <template #title>
       Title
     </template>
-    <div>You can cusstomize modal body text by the current situation.
+    <div>You can customize modal body text by the current situation.
 This modal will be closed immediately once you
       press the OK button.
     </div>
   </a-drawer>